AdRoll/exmld/examples/erlang_processor/README.md

 erlang_processor
 =====

-An example erlang kinesis record processing application using `exmld`.
+An example erlang kinesis / dynamodb streams processing application using `exmld`.

 Note: running this example as-is will incur new costs in your AWS account of ~$11/mo (two new dynamodb KCL state tables with default read/write capacity of 10/10).
 Change the